Heath Lamberts: Awards and honors

 Lamberts was inducted as a Member of the Order of Canada in 1987 by Queen Elizabeth II and the Governor General of Canada to recognize his distinction as an actor.

 He won a Dora Mavor Moore Award (the "Toronto Tony") for his role in the 1996 Toronto rivival of One for the Pot.

 The Pittsburgh Post Gazette named Lamberts, "Performer of the Year" (2000) for his central role in Quills at the Pittsburgh Playhouse.

 Personal life

 Lamberts was married to Carole Macomber, stage manager for the Shaw Festival, for a brief period in the 1980s.
 He later had an eight year relationship with Louise Silk, a Pittsburgh artist.
 Lamberts was a recovering alcoholic with a twenty-three year membership in Alcoholics Anonymous, in which he was an inspiration to his friends.

 Death

 Lamberts died at UPMC Shadyside in Pittsburgh, Pennsylvania, US, on February 22, 2005, from cancer.
+He was cremated.
+His ashes were sprinkled into the Allegheny River afterwards.